RaccoonOnion/job-scraping/README.md

 # Job Scraping Pipeline Project

+## Demo Video

+* **Link:** [Placeholder for YouTube Demo Video Link Here]

+*(Please replace the placeholder above with the actual link to your ~2 minute demo video as required by the project description*

 ## Introduction

 This project implements a data ingestion pipeline using Scrapy, MongoDB, Redis, and Docker Compose.
 The goal is to scrape job data from local JSON files, deduplicate items using Redis, store the unique data in a MongoDB database, and provide a script to query the stored data and export it to a CSV file.
-This project fulfills the requirements outlined in the Software Engineer Take Home Project description

 ## Project Structure

 ```
 job-scraping
 ├─ .dockerignore
 ├─ Dockerfile
 ├─ LICENSE
 ├─ README.md
-├─ docker-compose.yaml
+├─ docker compose.yaml
-├─ final_georgia_jobs_partial.csv
+├─ docker-logs
+│  └─ app
-├─ find_common.py
+│     ├─ scrapy.log
 ├─ infra
 │  ├─ mongodb_connector.py
 │  └─ redis_connector.py